epsilon537/boxlambda/_posts/23-06-18-post-impl-mem-updates.markdown

 Hello World on Arty A7
 ======================

-1. If you're running on WSL, check BoxLambda's documentation [On WSL](https://boxlambda.readthedocs.io/en/latest/installation/#on-wsl) section.

-2. Build and time the *hello_world* project in an Arty A7 build tree (*arty-a7-35* or *arty-a7-100*):
+1. Build and time the *hello_world* project in an Arty A7 build tree (*arty-a7-35* or *arty-a7-100*):
 	```
 	cd build/arty-a7-35/gw/projects/hello_world
 	time make hello_world_bit_sw
 	```
-3. Connect a terminal program such as Putty or Teraterm to Arty's USB serial port. **Settings: 115200 8N1**.
+2. Connect a terminal program such as Putty or Teraterm to Arty's USB serial port. **Settings: 115200 8N1**.
-4. Download the generated bitstream file to the Arty A7:
+3. Download the generated bitstream file to the Arty A7:
 	```
 	make hello_world_load
 	```
-5. Verify the test program's output in the terminal.
+4. Verify the test program's output in the terminal.
 You should see something like this:

 	```
 	Hello, World!
 	This is not a simulation.
 	```
-6. Modify the hello world source code: *boxlambda/sub/ibex_wb/soc/fpga/arty-a7/sw/examples/hello/hello.c*.
+5. Modify the hello world source code: *boxlambda/sub/ibex_wb/soc/fpga/arty-a7/sw/examples/hello/hello.c*.
 E.g. change the string `"Hello, World!\n"` to `"Hola, Mundo!\n"`.
-7. Rebuild and time the *hello_world* project:
+6. Rebuild and time the *hello_world* project:
 	```
 	time make hello_world_bit_sw
 	```
-8. Note that the build time is just a few seconds now, whereas it was a few minutes the first time around.
+7. Note that the build time is just a few seconds now, whereas it was a few minutes the first time around.
-9. Download the generated bitstream file to the Arty A7 to make sure that the bitstream includes the modified hello message:
+8. Download the generated bitstream file to the Arty A7 to make sure that the bitstream includes the modified hello message:
 	```
 	make hello_world_load
 	```